Things to do in Villefranche-sur-Mer

 How to get to Villefranche-sur-Mer from Nice?

 The best place to base yourself for a week on the French Riviera is undoubtedly Nice.
 From here, it’s very easy to visit all the fantastic and unique towns both along the coast and further inland in the mountainous regions behind.
+I recommend staying in Nice and visiting Villefranche-sur-mer on a day trip.

 Drive

-From Nice’s main square, Place Massena, Villefranche-sur-Mer is an easy 20 minute drive through the Port of Nice and then along the coast via the Boulevard Princess Grace de Monaco.
+From Nice’s main square, Place Massena, the neighbouring town of Villefranche is an easy 20 minute drive through the Port of Nice and then along the coast via the Boulevard Princess Grace de Monaco.
+A rideshare should cost under 20 euros.

 Public Transport